pcboy/ncypher/README.md

 ## Basic Usage

 First generate a new encryption key.
 Typically this key needs to be in your .gitignore.
 You don't want it to be pushed to the repository.
 This file will be used by encipher each time you need to encrypt/decrypt something.
+You need to call it `.encipher_key` and put it in the current folder or any other folder before. (i.e ~/.encipher_key is fine for instance).
 ```
 $> encipher generate_key > .encipher_key
 ```